Threshold for primordial black holes: Dependence on the shape of the cosmological perturbations: Introduction

-To make this I will follow the approach used in Polnarev \& Musco (2007) \cite{Polnarev:2006aa}, where super horizon initial perturbation are described in terms of the non linear curvature profile, used to specify initial conditions for numerical simulations, analogous to the ones performed in \cite{Musco:2004ak}, using an asymptotic quasi-homogeneous solution \cite{Lifshits}.
-Because the curvature perturbation is a time-independent quantity when the perturbation length-scale is much larger than the cosmological horizon \cite{Lyth:2004gb}, the initial perturbations for all of the other quantities can then be specified in a consistent way in terms of the initial curvature profile, even when this is non linear.
-This approach allowed Musco et al \cite{Musco:2008hv} to show in 2009, implementing the previous numerical simulations with an adaptive mesh refinement (AMR), that the critical behaviour continue to hold for very small values of $(\delta - \delta_c)$.
+To do this I will follow the approach used in Polnarev \& Musco (2007) \cite{Polnarev:2006aa}, where supra horizon initial perturbations are described in terms of the non linear curvature profile, used to specify initial conditions for numerical simulations analogous to the ones performed in \cite{Musco:2004ak}, using an asymptotic quasi-homogeneous solution \cite{Lifshits}.
+Because the curvature perturbation is a time-independent quantity when the perturbation lengthscale is much larger than the cosmological horizon \cite{Lyth:2004gb}, the initial perturbations for all of the other quantities can then be specified in a consistent way in terms of the initial curvature profile, even when this is non linear.
+This approach allowed Musco et al \cite{Musco:2008hv} to show in 2009, implementing the previous numerical simulations with an adaptive mesh refinement (AMR), that the critical behaviour continues to hold down to very small values of $(\delta - \delta_c)$.
 Finally in 2013 the self similarity of the solution for $\delta=\delta_c$ was analyzed and confirmed \cite{Musco:2012au}.

-In 2014 Nakama et al. \cite{Nakama:2013ica} made the first attempt to investigate the effects of the shape of cosmological perturbation on the threshold of PBH formation.
+In 2014 Nakama et al. \cite{Nakama:2013ica} made the first attempt to investigate the effects of the shape of cosmological perturbations on the threshold for PBH formation.
 They suggested two phenomenological parameters to measure the relation between the perturbation amplitude and the pressure gradients.
-Their analysis however is covering only partially all the possible range of shapes, and their phenomenological parameters cannot be easily related to the calculation of the cosmological impact of PBHs.
-The approach followed in this paper instead, allows to compute how $\delta_c$ and the corresponding peak amplitude of the energy density perturbations are varying with respect to the shape.
-This is perfectly consistent with peak theory \cite{peak} and shows that the abundance of PBHs is strongly dependent from the shape of the inflationary power spectrum, which determine the shape of the averaged perturbation collapsing into PBHs \cite{Germani:2018jgr}.
+Their analysis however only partially covers all of the possible range of shapes, and their phenomenological parameters cannot be easily related to the calculation of the cosmological impact of PBHs.
+The approach followed in this paper instead, allows one to compute how $\delta_c$ and the corresponding peak amplitude of the energy density perturbations are varying with respect to the shape.
+This is perfectly consistent with peak theory \cite{peak} and shows that the abundance of PBHs is strongly dependent on the shape of the inflationary power spectrum, which determines the shape of the averaged perturbation collapsing to form PBHs \cite{Germani:2018jgr}.